Fernando de Leyba: Military career

 Little is known of Fernando de Leyba's life until his appointment to the lieutenant governor's position on June 14, 1778.
 Immediately upon his appointment to the post, he was ordered by Bernardo de Galvez to keep abreast of events occurring in the American Revolutionary War, and to keep any correspondence with an American chief secret and report it at once to him.
 He met George Rogers Clark barely two months later, when Clark, fresh from his victory at Kaskaskia, visited St. Louis and met with the governor.
 Fearing an attack from Detroit, Clark suggested that De Leyba fortify the town; upon being notified of this, Galvez responded that De Leyba would have to make do on his own, as no fortifications would be provided.

-After war was declared on Great Britain, the British launched a retalitory strike on the provincial capitol of Upper Louisiana.
+After war was declared on Great Britain, the British launched a retaliatory strike on the provincial capitol of Upper Louisiana.
 Given fair warning, De Leyba managed to raise 1000 piastres, including 400 of his own money, for the construction of Fort San Carlos.
 Already deep in debt from his gifts to the Indians, De Leyba could ill afford paying for the entire fortification on his own.
 In any event, one tower was completed, with part of a second also built.
 This was enough to repel the enemy, who attacked St. Louis on May 26, 1780.